Broken Ribs Can't Stop Seattle Skier's Drive To Compete In Winter Olympics

 Carcelen stewed about it, but he's now determined to race despite his injuries.

-"I need the show the rest of the world and many lives out there that, you know, sometimes there are hard times to get success," he says.
+"I need to show the rest of the world and many lives out there that, you know, sometimes there are hard times to get success," he says.
 "You need to complete your goals.
 Don't lose your focus.
 Of course, it is going to be painful, but I think I can pull it off."

 When I ask him about the risk of failing a drug test due to pain killers, Carcelen says he's not taking medicine even though he hurts badly.